 This tool is one you can use in both the Develop and Library modules, and it works the same in each.
-Sync Settings applies all of the settings from the selected image to any other images that you select.
-There are a few key things to keep in mind and watch out for as you are doing this.
+Sync Settings applies all of the settings from the selected image to any other images that you choose.
+There are a few key things to keep in mind and watch out for as you use this tool.

 Here's how we recommend going about it:

 - Select the image with your preset and adjustments applied.

 - Select the other images that you wish to have the same adjustments.